TimeXAIgroup/TimeXAI-Hugo-Page/content/resources/_index.md

         <p>
-        Evaluate explainable AI methods for time series classification in an end-to-end workflow—from dataset selection and model training to explanation generation and evaluation.
+        Evaluate explainable AI methods for time series classification in an end-to-end workflow - from dataset selection and model training to explanation generation and evaluation.
         </p>